 Two ways to capture all this data: fall into a pool of radioactive waste and develop a superhuman eye for detail, or install the right GPS tracking solution on your company’s vehicles.

-- Judgement so good it’s eerie
+3. Judgement so good it’s eerie.

 When a customer calls with a new job, you need to know immediately which field service tech to dispatch to that site.

 But in most cases, coming up with the best answer isn’t as simple as knowing which driver happens to be closest, although keeping track of those details alone takes an impressive memory, or a commercial GPS tracking solution.
-You’ll also need to apply outstanding judgement in real-time as you weigh several other key business factors.
+You’ll also need to apply outstanding judgment in real-time as you weigh several other key business factors.
 For example:

 - If this job represents a potentially large and lucrative new customer, which field tech will help your business make the best first impression?
 Who’s the most skilled at this type of work?
-Is that person available.
+Is that person available?

 - Which of your drivers have reliable on-time records — and is one of them nearby and available soon?
 The last thing you want to do is assign a notoriously late service rep to a new customer who could represent a lot of repeat business!

-How are you going to hone the reliability of your real-time judgement in these situations?
+How are you going to hone the reliability of your real-time judgment in these situations?
 One easy answer: Roll out a fleet tracking solution, and receive the info in detailed reports that are always at your fingertips.

-- A legendary sense of spatial awareness
+4. A legendary sense of spatial awareness.

 Before you can even think through which driver to send to which job site, you need to really know your geography.
 You need a strong understanding of timing, distance, and traffic patterns.
 In short, you need a legendary sense of spatial awareness.